SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh1n2.md

 		* Louis XIV established France as centre of power
 			* Most populous
 			* Leading in arts and sciences
-			* Leading in philiosophical through a la Enlightenment
+			* Leading in philosophical thought a la Enlightenment
 			*